yaaminiv/yaaminiv.github.io/_posts/2017-07-16-SRM-Assay-Day7.md

 **Figure 5**.
 Incorrectly queued QC23 (bottom) versus correctly queued QC22 (top).
 While I specified the sample placement and injection volume correctly, I ran it using the oyster method instead of the QC method.

 After seeing this, I checked to make sure none of my other files were added to the sequence file with the wrong method.
-The only file that was queued incorrectly was QC23.
+The only files that were queued incorrectly were QC23 and QC24.
+I changed the method for QC24 as well.
 However, I realized that I skipped straight from bivalve 88 to bivalve 93.
 This means that there are no files for bivalve 89, 90, 91, and 92 because I skipped them, not because I am missing data.

 Based on my notes, I prepared new samples for those that did not collect any data during an injection.
 I remade samples O01, O12, O22, O113 and O118.
 I place the mass spectrometer vials in Plate 2.